TianXie1999/FairPP/README.md

 - `regression_exp.ipynb`: reproduces the regression version of the Gaussian experiments.
 - `regression_e5.ipynb`: focuses on Example 5 from the paper, illustrating the variance-regularized objective.
 - `regression_exp_multi.ipynb`: covers the multi-group regression simulations and associated fairness metrics.

+The paper is mainly theoretical.
+If you take interest, check the paper [here](https://arxiv.org/pdf/2406.16756)